Class AbstractDelegate<C extends JComponent>

 find

-Use this to query the UI tree and find anyJComponentof a particular type and id (the name of the component).- Type Parameters:
+Use this to query the UI's component tree and find anyJComponentof a particular type and id (the name of the component).- Type Parameters:

 T- The type parameter of the component which should be found.- Parameters: